ForstaLabs/forsta-message-vault/README.md

 Quick Start
 --------
-These quick start options can be used to validate that Forsta Vault will meet your organizations needs with as little setup pain as possible.
+These deployment buttons can be used to validate that Forsta Vault will meet your organizations needs with as little setup pain as possible.
 For some organizations they may also be perfectly sufficient for your data retention needs.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ForstaLabs/vault)
 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/)